-Once you've established that you really want to remove the carpet be prepared for one of the dirtiest smelliest jobs you've ever done in your life.
-As you remove carpet you'll quickly see why, even after meticulous vacuuming, it's the dirtiest part of your home.
+Once you've established that you really want to remove the carpet, prepare for one of the dirtiest, smelliest jobs you've ever done in your life.
+As you remove the carpet, you'll quickly see why.
+Even after meticulous vacuuming, it's the dirtiest part of your home.

-For tools you'll need the simplest.
+For tools, you'll need the simplest.
 Get pliers and a box cutting knife.
 Make sure the box cutter has a fresh sharp blade in it.
-The second picture at right shows how to get to the blade.
+The second picture above shows how to get to the blade.
 Most blades are designed to be used twice; you just flip it over.

-You'll also want to make sure that once the carpet is removed you can have it hauled away.
-I don't know about your area, but in mine the city run trash collection service has a heavy trash pickup day.
+You'll want to make sure that once the carpet is removed, you can have it hauled away.
+I don't know about your area, but in mine, the city-run trash collection service has a heavy trash pickup day.
 Call your locality and see if they have a similar program.
-Mine makes no additional charges which is great considering how many bulky items end up on the curb.
+Mine requires no additional charges, which is great considering how many bulky items end up on the curb.

-Where I live the carpet must be in rolls that can't be any more than three feet wide, must weigh thirty (30) pounds or less, and have to be bound by light rope or tape.
+Where I live the carpet must be in rolls no larger than three feet wide, must weigh thirty (30) pounds or less, and have to be bound by light rope or tape.

 All carpet is held down with carpet strips.
 These are narrow wooden strips nailed to the floor with nail points that stick out of the side facing up.
 These nail-points typically point away (slightly) from the open floor or, to put this another way, in toward the wall.

-Now that you have the strip of carpet pulled up set it to one side and pull up the padding using the same cut, life and pull method.
+- Now that you have the strip of carpet pulled up, set it to one side and pull up the padding using the same cut, lift, and pull method.
 Lay the padding on top of the carpet strip and roll them both up into a "jelly roll."
 Once there stand the roll on end and tape or tie it in such a way that it won't unroll.

 Use the methods in "How to Refinish a Hardwood Floor" for carpet strip removal and floor cleaning.